CodeNKoffee/uplift-ui/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request to contribute to the UpliftUI project.
+Please open an issue or submit a pull request to contribute to the VIP UI project.

 ## License